-After the war, Arthur became a Brevet Major in 1918 and retained that rank through to 1922.
+After the war, Arthur became an Acting Major on the 27th January 1919 and retained that rank through to 1922.

 Arthur Lefroy Pritchard Griffith listed his favourite recreations as hunting and Rugby Football.
 At the latter, he must have excelled being a reserve for England and playing for The Rest of England, The North, the Welsh Trials, Yorkshire, The Army, Blackheath and the United Services Teams.

 Arthur Lefroy Pritchard Griffith died on the 23rd July 1932, aged 46, at the Queen Alexandra Military Hospital, Millbank, Westminster and was buried in Greenwich on the 27th July 1932.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: email@example.com